tonywzhang/Study-Guide-Notes/Algorithms.md

 ### When does Stack Overflow occur in recursion?

 If the base case is not reached or not defined, then stack overflow problem may arise.

+### What is a Heap?

+A Heap is nothing more than binary tree with some additional rules it has to follow.